malloryegaspard/malloryegaspard.github.io/README.md

   - Founding Member, RPI Women in Physics, Fall 2017

 ### Personal:
-  - I was born and raised in [Lafayette, LA](https://www.lafayettetravel.com) in the heart of Cajun Country, and I am of French-Cajun heritage.
-A true Francophile at heart, I am near-fluent in French, and I always enjoy visits to France with my friends and family.
-A few of my hobbies include listening to a wide variety of music (from The Clash to Claude Debussy!), watching Jeopardy! (and playing along with the TV!), film photography, and doing crossword puzzles.
+  - I was born and raised in [Lafayette, LA](https://www.lafayettetravel.com) in the heart of Cajun Country, and I am of French-Cajun descent.
+I am (nearly) fluent in French, and I am also a part of the [Russian Language Program at Cornell](https://russian.cornell.edu/index.cfm?LinkID=Welcome).
+A few of my hobbies include listening to a wide variety of music (from The Clash to Claude Debussy!), watching films, cooking, film photography, and doing crossword puzzles.
 Additionally, I love spending time with my friends, getting bubble tea, and enjoying all that Ithaca has to offer!